On Premise Deployment

 40

-If you are facing any issue, please get in touch with our solution expert at assist@nected.ai to resolve your queries/issue.
-Further, if you have restriction around any of the above stack mentioned in pre-requisite, our solution expert can help you with the same to customize the installations wherever possible
+If you are facing any issues, please contact our solution expert at assist@nected.ai to resolve your queries/issue.
+Further, if you have restriction around any of the above stack mentioned in the pre-requisite, our solution expert can help you with the same to customize the installations wherever possible

 Deploying Nected on-premise can be done either locally or on the cloud.
 Below are the steps for both deployment methods: